June 2021 marked an exciting time for eEngineering (EE). The company celebrated its 75th anniversary.

 We introduced cellular phone technology to Des Moines in 1986 when the first cellular phone call was made from our property at 1100 Keo Way.
 Since then, cellular technology has been changing at a rapid pace, making the phones smaller, feature-rich and more affordable for the general public.

 In the early '90s, Bill Clark remained Chairman of the Board and appointed his son, Mark, President of Electronic Engineering.
 We launched our Internet Gateway system.
 This allowed our customers to send text message pages via the World Wide Web to anyone who had paging service with us.
 We also added more Electronic Engineering locations in Cedar Rapids, Sioux City, Waterloo, Mt.
-Pleasant and Omaha, Nebraska.
+Pleasant and Columbus, Nebraska.

 In 2005, Electronic Engineering expanded into the Quad Cities in Iowa and in 2006, we opened our twelfth branch in Fremont, Nebraska.
 This affirms our long-term vision to be the premier provider of communication products in Iowa and Eastern Nebraska, from both an economic market and geographical model.